eastmallingresearch/RNA-seq_pipeline/README.md

 ## Description
 RNA-seq pipeline for Illumina data.
-This pipeline is designed to run on a Sun Grid Engine cluster.
+This pipeline is designed to run on a ~~ Sun Grid Engine cluster ~~ Slurm cluster

 Current implementation uses STAR for aligning, featureCounts for abundance counting and DESeq2 for DGE